-The superposition model of Broad & Clermont (1987) is quite closely related to Lindblom's (1963) model, at least as far as the exponential relationship between undershoot and duration is concerned (see also van Son, 1993, Ch.
+The superposition model of Broad and Clermont (1987) is quite closely related to Lindblom's (1963) model, at least as far as the exponential relationship between undershoot and duration is concerned (see also van Son, 1993: ch.
 1 for a very helpful discussion of the relationship between these two models).
-Their model is based on the findings of Broad & Fertig (1970) who showed that formant contours in a CVC syllables can be modelled as the sum of $f(t) + g(t) + V_T$ where f(t) and g(t) define as a function of time the CV and VC formant transitions respectively and V_T is the formant frequency at the vowel target.
-This superposition model is related to Öhman's (1967) numerical model of coarticulation based on VCV sequences in which the shape of the tongue at a particular point is time was modelled as a linear combination of a vowel shape, a consonant shape, and a coarticulatory weighting factor.
+Their model is based on the findings of Broad and Fertig (1970), who showed that formant contours in a CVC syllable can be modeled as the sum of $f(t) + g(t) + V_T$ where f(t) and g(t) define as a function of time the CV and VC formant transitions respectively and $V_T$ is the formant frequency at the vowel target.
+This superposition model is also related to Öhman's (1967) numerical model of coarticulation based on VCV sequences in which the shape of the tongue at a particular point in time was modeled as a linear combination of a vowel shape, a consonant shape, and a coarticulatory weighting factor.

-In one version of Broad & Clermont (1987), the initial and final transition functions, f(t) and g(t), are defined as:
+In one version of Broad and Clermont (1987), the initial and final transition functions, f(t) and g(t), are defined as:

-(6) $$f(t) = K_i (T_V - L_i) e^{-\beta_i t}$$
+$$f(t) = K_i (T_v - L_i) e^{-\beta_i t}$$ (1)

-(7) $$g(t) = K_f (T_V - L_f) e^{\beta_f (t-D)}$$
+$$g(t) = K_f(T_v - L_f)e^{\beta_f(t-D)}$$ (2)

-where K (i.e., K_i and K_f for initial and final transitions respectively) is a consonantspecific scale-factor, $T_v - L_c$ is the target-locus distance, (see X.1.7 below), β is a time-constant that defines the rate of transition, and D is the total duration of the CVC transition.
-Just as in Lindblom (1963), the essence of (6) and (7) is that the greater the duration, the more the transitions approach the vowel target.
+where K (i.e., $K_i$ and $K_f$ for initial and final transitions respectively) is a consonantspecific scale-factor, $T_v - L_i$ and $T_v - L_f$ are the target-locus distances in CV and VC transitions respectively, $\beta$ is a time-constant that defines the rate of transition, and D is the total duration of the CVC transition.
+Just as in Lindblom (1963), the essence of (1) and (2) is that the greater the duration, the more the transitions approach the vowel target.

-Fig. 5 shows an example of how an F2 transition in a syllable /dtd/ could be put together with (6) and (7) (and using the parameters in Table VI of Broad & Clermont, 1987).
-The function f(t) and g(t) define F2 of /dt/ and /td/ as a function of time.
-To get the output for /dtd/, f(t) and g(t) are summed at equal points in time and then these are added to the vowel target, which in this example is set to 2276 Hz.
+Figure 3.4 shows an example of how an F2 transition in a syllable /dId/ could be put together with (1) and (2) (and using the parameters in Table VI of Broad & Clermont, 1987).
+The functions f(t) and g(t) define F2 of /dI/ and /Id/ as a function of time.
+To get the output for /dId/, f(t) and g(t) are summed at equal points in time and then these are added to the vowel target, which in this example is set to 2,276 Hz.
 Notice firstly that the initial and final transitions are negative and asymptote to zero, so that when they are added to the vowel target, their combined effect on the formant contour is least at the vowel target and progressively greater towards the syllable margins.
-Moreover, the model incorporates the idea from Broad & Fertig (1970) that initial and final transitions can influence each other at all time points - but that importantly the mutual influence of the initial on the final transitions progressively wanes for time points further away from the target.
+Moreover, the model incorporates the idea from Broad and Fertig (1970) that initial and final transitions can influence each other at all time points, but that importantly the mutual influence of the initial on the final transitions progressively wanes for time points further away from the target.